-- Facebook and Twitter

-- Local job fairs

-- In-store recruiting posters

-- ➤ Informative "business cards" for distribution to customers234
+- Internships designed to identify future talent among college students - Announcements on employment web sites like LinkedIn, Workopolis, Indeed, LeapOut, JobBank, Eluta. - Social Media - Local job fairs - In-store recruiting posters - Informative "business cards" for distribution to customers [10]

 When asked what it takes to attract the best people, Starbucks's senior executive Dave Olsen replied, "Everything matters."
 Everything Starbucks does as a company bears on its ability to attract talent.
 Accordingly, everyone is responsible for recruiting, not just HR specialists.
-In fact, the best source of quality applicants is often the company's own labor force.235
+In fact, the best source of quality applicants is often the company's own labour force.
+[11]